 electric mixer with large bowl

-2 quarter sheet (9” x 13”) baking pans, lined with silicone baking mats
+2 half sheet (18-inch by 13-inch) baking pans, lined with silicone baking mats

 1. Set oven to 350 degrees Fahrenheit.
 Place butter and sugar in mixer.
 Beat together on medium speed until fluffy.

 2. Add egg, chai spice, baking soda, and salt.
 Let beat until smooth.